OwnKng/rtf-gpgpu-particles/README.md

-# Rtf-GPGPU
+# Rtf-GPGPU-Particles

-A very basic setup for creating GPGPU effects using Three.js and React Three Fiber.
+A couple of experiments with gpgpu particles in React Three Fiber and threejs